ibericode/mailchimp-for-wordpress/readme.txt

 *Allowing your visitors to subscribe to your newsletter should be easy.
 With this plugin, it finally is.*

-This plugin helps you grow your Mailchimp lists and write better newsletters through various methods.
-You can create good looking opt-in forms or integrate with any existing form on your site, like your comment, contact or checkout form.
+This plugins helps you grow your email list in Mailchimp.
+You can use it to create good looking and accessible sign-up forms or integrate with any other existing form on your WordPress site, like your contact, comment or checkout form.

 [youtube https://www.youtube.com/watch?v=fZCYPnFybqU]